glennga/aconitum/README.md

 ### Couchbase

 1. Ensure that Couchbase 7.0 is installed and configured on the node to run the experiments on.
 Docs on the install can be found [here](https://docs.couchbase.com/server/7.0/install/ubuntu-debian-install.html).
 Use the deb package instructions to get the latest and greatest.
-The memory for the Data service should be maximized (~6050 MB), and the only other service that should be available is the Index service (512 MB).
+The memory for the Data service was allocated to be half of the system memory (4096 MB), and the only other service that was made available was the Index service (512 MB).
 2. Create the bucket to hold all of your data.
-This should utilize the entire cluster's memory data quota (6050MB in this case).
+This should utilize the entire cluster's memory data quota (4096 MB in this case).
 Change the bucket's ejection method policy from _Value-only_ to _Full_.
 3. Create the collections and indexes associated with each collection.
 The default scope of the bucket is used to house each collection.

 ```sql